KJ Apa Opens Up About The Unexpected Death Of Luke Perry

 “It’s not every day you come across a guy like Luke.
 Luke is the kind of person who did everything he can to make whoever you are, no matter how big or small you are, feel comfortable and feel welcome.
 It’s hard to kind of put into words how that makes me feel.”

 Apa went on to tell Fallon that Perry actually helped take care of him in the way that a father would.
-If Apa ws sick, Perry would check in on him and would frequently correspond with Apa’s parents to tell them how their son was doing.
+If Apa was sick, Perry would check in on him and would frequently correspond with Apa’s parents to tell them how their son was doing.

 “We had a really close relationship.
 He would call my parents every week and keep them updated on how I’m doing.
 He and my dad were always texting each other.”